asai-obsolete-code/old-blog/source/publications/index.md

 # Peer-Reviewed Papers (In Chronological Order)

 1. Asai, M.; Fukunaga, A: 2016.
-Tiebreaking Strategies for Classical Planning Using A\* Search.
+Tiebreaking Strategies for A\* Search: How to Explore the Final Frontier.
     In *AAAI-2016*.  [pdf](./aaai16.pdf) .
 2. Asai, M.; Fukunaga, A: 2015.
-Solving Large Scale Planning Problems with Component Macros.
+Solving Large-Scale Planning Problems by Decomposition and Macro Generation.
 In *ICAPS2015*. [pdf](./icaps15.pdf) .
 CAP planner is available at <https://github.com/guicho271828/CAP> .
 3. Asai, M.; Fukunaga, A: 2014.
 Applying Problem Decomposition to Extremely Large Planning Domains.
 Knowledge Engineering for Planning and Scheduling (KEPS) Workshop